Tuesday 16 September 2025 – Wednesday 17 September 2025

 Rapid technological advancements and changing audience habits have transformed the media landscape.
 Ensuring that public interest content is freely available and made prominent in this complex environment presents several regulatory challenges.
 For example, how should we decide which audiovisual platforms should be in scope for prominence, and based on what criteria?
 How can regulation be future-proofed in the context of AI-driven and highly customised user interfaces?
 These are the kinds of questions we will explore in this highly topical discussion.

-- Coimisiún na Meán, the media regulator in Ireland
+- Liam Boyle, Assistant Director, Coimisiún na Meán, Ireland

 Reception